Frequently asked questions about the platform | Fluid Attacks Help

 Does Fluid Attacks explain how to remediate a vulnerability?

 For vulnerability remediation details, Fluid Attacks has a feature in its IDE extension and in its platform that allows generative artificial intelligence to create remediation guides that show developers the steps for remediation alternatives.
 These guides are not guaranteed to be precise and require validation by a developer having the system's context in mind.
 Considering these guides is, however, an excellent starting point to start remediating issues.
 No one at Fluid Attacks is authorized to give remediation recommendations.
-Advanced plan users do have an exclusive help option whereby they can talk to a member of Fluid Attacks' hacking team about the detected vulnerabilities.
+Advanced plan users do have an exclusive help option whereby they can talk to one of Fluid Attacks' pentesters about the detected vulnerabilities.

 Can I have detailed conversations with someone at Fluid Attacks about the detected vulnerabilities?